PriyanthaFdo/Dice/README.md

 + [ ] - Random number generator (options include No. of digits, min, max, exclusions)
 + [ ] -
 + [ ] -

+#### I look forward to publish the finished app to play store if possible